 The Positive Meanings (Yes, There Are Some!)

 - Transformation & Rebirth: This is the biggest one.
 Snakes shed their skin.
 It’s what they do.
 A snake bite can be a painful but necessary start to a major life change.
-You’re shedding an old identity, a bad habit, or a toxic relationship.
+You’re in an old identity, a bad habit, or a toxic relationship.
 It hurts to let go, but on the other side is a new you.

 - Healing: As we saw with the Biblical story, the bite can be the cure.
 Sometimes you need to feel the pain to start the healing process.
 It can mean you are finally ready to deal with an old wound—an emotional injury that has been festering.